 - Td vaccine is a booster shot used to help prevent tetanus and diphtheria.
 The Td booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.

 - Blood tests: You may need blood taken to give healthcare providers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - Urine test: A sample of your urine is collected and sent to a lab for tests.

 - Wound culture: This is a test to grow and identify the germs that may be in your wound.
-This helps caregivers learn what kind of infection you have and what medicine is best to treat it.
+This helps healthcare providers learn what kind of infection you have and what medicine is best to treat it.

 You may have any of the following:

 - Surgery: This is done if the damaged tissue around your wound becomes large and needs to be removed.
 Cleaning and removing dead tissues may help the wound to heal faster.
-Ask your caregiver for more information about selective methods of debridement (removing dead tissue).
+Ask your healthcare provider for more information about selective methods of debridement (removing dead tissue).

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Brown Recluse Spider Bite (Inpatient Care)